 Pros of creating your own cryptocurrency

 - Control – The great thing about being the developer is that you can control the direction that the currency evolves.
-The main benefit of this is that it helps prevent the kind of developer infighting that has caused such dramatic declines in the price of bitcoin and resulted in the recent bitcoin cash split.
+The main benefit of this is that it helps prevent the kind of developer infighting that has caused such dramatic declines in the price of bitcoin and resulted in the Bitcoin Cash split, etc.

 - Filling a gap in the market – If you have spotted a gap in the market and can create a cryptocurrency to exploit it then success surely awaits you.

 - Gaining prestige in the tech community – When rumours of Ethereum project founder Vitalik Buterin’s death emerged, the price of cryptocurrencies everywhere plummeted.
 Though such a profound level of respect within the industry is hard to come by, being the founder of a successful cryptocurrency comes with enormous rewards.
-Whether it creates massive business opportunities or enables you to demand 5 figure sums to give lectures on cryptocurrencies etc., huge lifelong rewards lie in success.
+Whether it creates massive business opportunities or enables you to demand 5 figure sums to give lectures on cryptocurrencies etc., huge lifelong rewards lie in cryptocurrency success.

 Cons of creating your own cryptocurrency

-- Extremely competitive market – With over 1,300 different cryptocurrencies already in existence, getting yours noticed will be a real challenge
+- Extremely competitive market – With over 1,000s of different cryptocurrencies already in existence, getting yours noticed will be a real challenge;

 - Might not yield the kind of financial rewards most that developers think it will;